 Step 3: Build a sand form size of the cob oven interior

 Just like building a sand castle!
+You can use concrete slab or a layer of firebricks as the oven base.
 The sand is scooped out after the next 2 layers are built.

 Step 4: Build the thermal layer for an effective wood fired outdoor pizza oven